qinnzou/mural-image-inpainting/README.md

-# Line Drawing Guided Progressive Inpainting of Mural Damages
+# Line Drawing Guided Progressive Inpainting of Mural Damages - MuralNet

 This is the source code of 'Line Drawing Guided Progressive Inpainting of Mural Damages'.
 We provide the codes, the partitioning of the datasets, and the pretrained models on MuralDataset.
+For convienence of introduction, the proposed network is named as MuralNet.

 -Mural image inpainting, -Mural damage repair, -Line drawing guided image inpainting

-## MuralNet: Line Drawing Guided Progressive Inpainting of Mural Damages
-We released the codes of this work, and named this method as MuralNet.

 # Set up
 ##Requirments
 - Python 3.7
 - PyTorch 1.6
-- NVIDIA GPU RTX2080ti + CUDA 10.2 cuDNN 7.6.5
+- We run the codes on NVIDIA GPU RTX2080ti wiht CUDA 10.2 and cuDNN 7.6.5

 ## Preparation
 ### Data Preparation